gaurangsathaye/JavaLRUMemoryDiskCache/README.md

 * **When using memory and disk caching, your cached objects must implement Serializable.
 For memory only caching, your cached objects do not have to implement Serializable.**
 * You cannot store null values in the cache.
 So if your `loadData(String key)` method returns a null object, the `public T get(String key)` call will throw an exception.
 * The `com.lru.memory.disk.cache.CacheEntry` object is a utility wrapper object you can store your real object in.
 It has a default timestamp for when the `CacheEntry` object is created.  ie: `public class ExampleCache extends AbstractCacheService<CacheEntry<YourObjectToCache>>`
 * When the number of items in the cache become greater than `cacheSize` (see above), and cached objects fall out memory via the LRU, they will also be removed from disk (If using disk caching).
 The disk cache will contain as many and possibly more items than are present in memory.
-This will be evident when the disk cache is used over your application's stop start cycles.
+This will be evident when the cache (memory and disk) is used over your application's stop start cycles.

 ## Install (Maven)
 * Download https://github.com/gaurangsathaye/JavaLRUMemoryDiskCache/releases/download/1.0/JavaLRUMemoryDiskCache-1.0.jar